-- Key takeaways from each of the five learning modules
+- Key takeaways from each of the five learning modules - Space to record notes

-- Practical application activities

-- Space to record notes

-Church/organization hosts will receive 30 copies of the guidebook in early March.
+Church/organization hosts will receive copies of the guidebook in early March.
 A digital copy of the guidebook will be made available to church/organization hosts through the Hope for the Journey Resources page.
 These can be printed or viewed online during the event.
-Please contact hopeforthejourney@showhope.org for additional details.

-As a host site for the 2023 Hope for the Journey Conference, you have exclusive access to the conference's Resources page at showhope.org/hopeforthejourneyresources.
+As a host site for the 2024 Hope for the Journey Conference, you have exclusive access to the conference's Resources page at showhope.org/hopeforthejourneyresources.
 There, you will find extensive information to host a successful local event for your church, organization, and/or community.